microsoft/VSSDK-Extensibility-Samples/Reference_Package/Readme.md

-# Title: Reference Package Sample
+# Reference Package Sample

-**Abstract:** Provides the minimum requirements that a package needs to work as an extension.
+Provides the minimum requirements that a package needs to work as an extension in Visual Studio.

 * Technologies: Visual Studio 2015 SDK
 * Topics: Visual Studio Shell, VSX
-* Last Updated: 05/18/2015

 ** Description**